-Q. How do I find out what TESOP shares I have if I can't remember?
+Q How do I find out what TESOP shares I have if I can't remember?

-A. If you would like to find out more information on what TESOP shares you have you should contact the Telstra ESOP hot line on 1300 88 66 77 or you can visit the Share Registrar's web site at www.asxperpetual.com.au.
+A If you would like to find out more information on what TESOP shares you have you should contact the Telstra ESOP hot line on 1800 626 999\ or you can visit the Share Registrar's web site at www.asxperpetual.com.au.
 To gain access to data on your TESOP shares, you will need to enter in your Securityholder Reference Number (SRN), your surname and postcode.

-Q. What do I need to do if I have TESOP 97 and/or TESOP 99 shares, still work with Telstra and have not sold any of my TESOP 97 or TESOP 99 shares?
+Q What do I need to do if I have TESOP 97 and/or TESOP 99 shares, still work with Telstra and have not sold any of my TESOP 97 or TESOP 99 shares or repaid any amounts on my loans?

-A. You should include the dividends you received, together with the attached franking credits, as assessable income at Item 11, Boxes S, T and U of your 2001/2002 tax return.
+A You should include the dividends you received, together with the attached franking credits, as assessable income at Item 11, Boxes S, T and U of your 2002/03 tax return.
 This is the case even if the dividends were paid to you via the TESOP Trusts and even if part of the dividend has been applied to reduce your Telstra provided loans.